 Schools Tinto Hill – Has unfortunately been cancelled

 Midnight Walk – Has unfortunately been cancelled – Please see ‘Not So Midnight Walk’

 Bungee Jump – Has been rescheduled to 25th July 2021

-We hope to be able to reschedule postponed events for autumn 2020, depending on government advice on social distancing, and as soon as we have further details, we will share them with you via our website and social channels.
+We hope to be able to reschedule events, depending on government advice on social distancing, and as soon as we have further details, we will share them with you via our website and social channels.
 We apologise for any inconvenience caused but I’m sure you will understand that this is outwith our control.

 We thank you for your patience.
 We have been overwhelmed at the wonderful support from our community at this difficult time.
 You’re always so supportive and we ask that you continue to help us provide care to our patients and their loved ones in any way you can during these unprecedented times.
 Thank you.

 The Chief Executive of St. Andrew’s Hospice has paid tribute to the hospice staff, who he says are “making extraordinary efforts through what are extremely difficult and stressful times for everyone.”

 Bruce High, said today: “Even in these uncertain times, we remain completely committed to providing care and support to the people of Lanarkshire.
 Our specialist team is working hard to continue to provide the highest standard of care to patients staying in our inpatient unit.